 Legitimate interests – necessary for the partner organisations legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual’s personal data which overrides those legitimate interests (this cannot apply if you are a public authority processing data to perform your official tasks)

+The Data Use and Access Act (DUAA) in June 2025 introduced a new, seventh lawful basis under UKGDPR, that of Recognised Legitimate Interests - where processing is necessary for disclosure to a person carrying out a public interest task, public security, crime detection, investigation and prevention, protection of a data subject’s vital interests, and safeguarding vulnerable individuals.
+As this basis has only just been introduced, agencies should look to their internal or local protocols/agreements when considering use of this basis.

 All partner organisations as data controllers are legally obligated to always record and document their lawful bases for processing data, including when sharing for safeguarding reasons per the remit of this Agreement.

 Partner organisations where they rely on any of the stated lawful bases stated above (excluding consent) are also legally mandated to inform all data subjects of the data processing of their data.